-Safer Communities and Neighbourhoods (SCAN) is a unit of the Alberta Sheriffs that helps keep communities safe by dealing with problem properties where illegal activity is happening like:
+Safer Communities and Neighbourhoods (SCAN) is a unit of the Alberta Sheriffs that helps keep communities safe by dealing with problem properties that are being used for specific illegal activity such as:

 - drug trafficking

 - gang-related crime

 Reporting suspicious properties through SCAN:

 - improves community safety

 - empowers citizens